The Holmium:YAG laser has become a multi-purpose tool in endoscopic urology.

 What are the advantages of the long pulse mode?

-• Provides efficient haemostasis, coagulation and tissue cutting/ablation
+- Provides efficient hemostasis, coagulation, and tissue cutting/ablation

 “Use the technology in a good way.
 Don't use all the possibilities of the technology.
 Be modest.
 Know exactly what you can do with the technology.” - Prof. O. Traxer